Preparing for your Solitary Retreat

 If you will be in retreat long enough to send and receive mail, please use the following address: P.O.
 Box 1983, Pagosa Springs, CO 81147

 Please bring enough food and supplies to last you one week.
 For retreats lasting more than one week, it is helpful to bring with you as much non-perishable food as possible.
 Generally, camping food that is lightweight, non-perishable, and easy to prepare is ideal.
-Please keep in mind that there is no refrigeration; a medium-sized cooler is provided.
-If you need refrigeration, you must bring in ice (we recommend two blocks of ice per week in the summer)– we will restock your ice supply on weekly shopping trips.
-Do not leave food outside because of animals.
+Please keep in mind that there is small propane refrigerator in each cabin.
+These are turned off between retreats, so it may be necessary to bring your perishable items in a cooler as the refrigerator could take 6-8 hours to cool completely.

 Fasting is discouraged.
 If you do intend to fast during any part of your retreat, please note this on your intention form.